 You are of course allowed to do it at home, however you are not permitted to sell or market cakes or such things using Pippi Longstocking or any other of Astrid Lindgren’s characters.

 There is a rather high demand for products with images of Pippi, Emil, Ronja and the others.
 Pippi is the most popular.
 In order to meet this demand a number of products are licensed.
-But edible goods are never allowed because Astrid Lindgren herself was opposed to it.

 You are allowed to make clothes inspired by Astrid Lindgren’s characters, but you are not allowed to sell or market them by, for example, stating that you’re selling an "Emil in Lönneberga"- cap or a "Pippi"-dress.
 Names such as Pippi Longstocking, Ronja, the Robber's Daughter and Emil in Lönneberga etc. are trademark protected and in order to use them for commercial purposes you will need a license from The Astrid Lindgren Company.